facebook/react/packages/react-devtools-inline/README.md

 ### Advanced integration with custom "wall"

-Below is an example of an advanced integration with a website like [Replay.io](https://replay.io/).
+Below is an example of an advanced integration with a website like [Replay.io](https://replay.io/) or Code Sandbox's Sandpack (where more than one DevTools instance may be rendered per page).

 ```js
 import {